zachjustice/IntelliServer/README.md

 [host]
 [database_name]
 ```
-IntelliServer is configured for use with PostgreSQL.
+IntelliServer is configured for use with PostgreSQL, but can be configured for other database solutions by changing api/models.py

+Next, create the .secret_key file in the api folder for secure hashing of passwords and tokens.
+The content should be a random string.

 Create a virtual environment (specify the path if the default interpreter is python3):
 ```